MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-roles-tasks.md

 *Start by* — Determining your users' needs for training on SharePoint and making these references known.

-*You'll know you're done when* — Questions about SharePoint intranet usage on organization social media channels and through the help desk have decreased to a modest level.
+*You know you're done when* — Questions about SharePoint intranet usage on organization social media channels and through the help desk have decreased to a modest level.

 ## Business owners and site owners